 If you are interested in longer-term involvement opportunities with Omicron Delta Kappa, you may also:

-• express your interest in serving as a member of the Society Board of Directors or Foundation Board of Trustees;
+• Express your interest in serving as a member of the Omicron Delta Kappa Society and Educational Foundation Board of Trustees;

 Click here to learn more about these national-level volunteer opportunities.